Winter Hats and Balaclavas

 Warm, soft and good looking high quality hats (not the "faux" ones though)

-Lots of variety and generally inexpensive
+Warm and hard wearing, lots of variety and generally inexpensive

 Not so hot as a hat if you're active, great for keeping your ears warm in the wind